 Presentations which are made in relation to course work-including lectures-cannot be recorded or copied without the permission of the presenter, whether the instructor, a classmate or guest lecturer.
 Material recorded with permission is restricted to use for that course unless further permission is granted.

 Resources:

-The Academic Calendar is the source of information about the University of Guelph's procedures, policies and regulations which apply to graduate programs.
+The Academic Calendars are the source of information about the University of Guelph's procedures, policies and regulations which apply to undergraduate, graduate and diploma programs.